-Throttle grip friction knob - Turn the friction knob to set and maintain the throttle at desired speed.
-Turn the knob clockwise to tighten friction or turn the knob counterclockwise to loosen friction.
+• Throttle grip friction knob - Turn the friction knob to set and maintain the throttle at a desired speed.
+Turn the knob clockwise to increase friction or turn the knob counterclockwise to decrease friction.

 - a Loosen friction (counterclockwise) - b Tighten friction (clockwise)